sgm28/Starca-Team-Project/README.md

 ## Walkthroughs

+### Sprint 1

 <img src='https://github.com/Nova-Storage/starca/blob/master/sprintgifs/StarcaSprint1.gif' title='Sprint 1 Walkthrough' width=300 alt='Sprint 1 Walkthrough' />

+#### Required stories

+- [x] Users will be able to register an account
+- [x] Users will be able to log in to their account
+- [x] Users will be able to view listings of storage places to rent nearby
+- [x] Users will be able to post listings
+  - [x] Users will be able to post a picture (implicit intent) for listings
+  - [x] User will be able post details on their storage listing
+- [x] Users will be able to update their profile
+- [x] Users will be able to delete their account

+#### Stretch stories

+- [x] User will have to verify their email address

    - [Add list of network requests by screen ]
    - [Create basic snippets for each Parse network request]